Cost of Christian Discipleship

 Make the Commission Great Again

-It was an inauguration ceremony to remember.
-The streets were packed with visitors worldwide, and each local small business operated in the black for weeks.
-After years of poor leadership and divisive culture wars, the working class hoped for a fresh start and a brighter future.
-The newly appointed leader of a nascent populist movement addressed the estimated crowd of about 300,000 people, which fell short of some higher expectations by thousands, if not millions.
-The man was known for making bombastic remarks, and his accent was off-putting to many commentators.
-However, this did not stop him from giving a historic and riveting speech that launched a successful administration.
+It was an inauguration to remember.
+Crowds filled the streets as visitors came from around the world, and local small businesses thrived for weeks.
+After years of poor leadership and cultural division, the working class longed for a fresh start and a brighter future.
+The new leader of a rising populist movement spoke to an impressive crowd of about 300,000 people.
+Known for his bold remarks and unusual accent, he still delivered a powerful and memorable speech that marked the beginning of a successful administration.

 Disciples of All Nations

-These nations had the first baptized Christians: Parthia, Media, Elam, Mesopotamia, Judea, Cappadocia, Pontus, Roman Asia, Phrygia, Pamphylia, Egypt, Libyan Cyrene, Rome, Crete, and Arabia (Acts 2:9-11).
-They roughly correspond to the modern countries of Iran, Iraq, Israel, Turkey, Egypt, Libya, Italy, Greece, and those on the Arabian Peninsula (i.e., Bahrain, Jordan, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates, and Yemen).
-The distance from east to west stretched for about 3,182 miles (5,122 kilometers; see here) and from north to south for approximately 2,766 miles (4,452 kilometers; see here).
-This area roughly matches the dimensions of the conterminous United States (see here & here).
-On the first day of the church alone, 3,000 Jewish pilgrims repented from their rejection of Jesus as their national Messiah and received baptism (Acts 2:37-42).
-Once they all returned home, the gospel reached a vast expanse that included the continents of Africa, Asia, and Europe.
-This dispersion of Jews was instrumental to the growth of Christianity across the Roman Empire and beyond.
-Even in his time, Paul of Tarsus wrote, "This is the gospel that you heard and that has been proclaimed to every creature under heaven" (Col. 1:23).
+On the first day of the church, three thousand Jewish pilgrims repented of their rejection of Jesus as their national Messiah and received baptism (Acts 2:37–42).
+Once they all returned home, the gospel spread across a vast expanse encompassing the continents of Africa, Asia, and Europe.
+The dispersion of Jews played a crucial role in the growth of Christianity across the Roman Empire and beyond.
+Even in his time, the apostle Paul wrote, "This is the gospel that you heard and that has been proclaimed to every creature under heaven" (Col. 1:23).

 Still Greatly Commissioned

-We are Christians today because someone once baptized our ancestors and turned them into Jesus' disciples.
-This conversion happened at any time between the first and the twenty-first centuries.
-Yet, the Lord still greatly commissions us to make disciples of the nations and to baptize them in the name of the Father, the Son, and the Holy Spirit.
-Throughout church history, we have successfully taken the gospel to every country.
-However, those of us Christians in the West now find ourselves in a peculiar situation when we must evangelize the nations we live in before committing ourselves to others.
-Yes, we need to "Make the Commission Great Again!"
+We are Christians today because believers long ago baptized our ancestors and led them to follow Jesus.
+That act of faith and obedience could have happened at any point between the first and the twenty-first centuries.
+Yet the Lord still calls us to continue his Great Commission—to make disciples of all nations and to baptize them in the name of the Father, the Son, and the Holy Spirit.
+Throughout history, the church has carried the gospel to every corner of the world.
+Today, many Christians in the West face a new challenge: we must again proclaim the good news to our own nations before reaching others abroad.

 Cost of Discipleship

-Jesus taught us: "And whoever does not carry their cross and follow me cannot be my disciple.
+Jesus teaches us, "Whoever does not carry their cross and follow me cannot be my disciple.
 Suppose one of you wants to build a tower.
-Won't you first sit down and estimate the cost to see if you have enough money to complete it?"
-(Luke 14:27-28).
-Parenthetically, this lesson requires a mathematical answer.
-The word "disciple" translates the Greek mathētēs (G3101), which derives from the verb manthanō (G3129, "to learn").
-Yes, this is the same root from which our term "mathematics" comes from, as it defines the learning of factual knowledge.
-To be a disciple, a learner, of Jesus means to count the cost of following him.
-This decision must be deliberate for us.
-To put it in business lingo, we must prepare a risk-cost-benefit analysis and choose the most profitable action.
-Jesus asks, "What good will it be for someone to gain the whole world, yet forfeit their soul?
+Will you not first sit down and estimate the cost to see if you have enough money to complete it?"
+(Luke 14:27–28).
+This teaching demands careful calculation.
+The word disciple translates the Greek mathētēs (G3101), derived from manthanō (G3129), meaning "to learn."
+From this same root comes our word mathematics, which refers to the disciplined study of knowledge.
+To be a disciple—a learner of Jesus—means we must count the cost of following him.
+The decision to follow Christ requires intention and understanding.
+In practical terms, it resembles a risk-cost-benefit analysis: we must weigh our options and choose the most profitable outcome.
+Jesus challenges us with a piercing question: "What good will it be for someone to gain the whole world, yet forfeit their soul?
 Or what can anyone give in exchange for their soul?"
 (Matt.
 16:26).

 Conclusion